glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 These routines are needed in-part because references can appear anywhere within the underlying concrete value and those references require extra bookkeeping during a copy or destroy.
 But when working with a value of concrete type, Swift can take advantage of knowledge that a value does not contain references, skipping the extra work and performing a simple bit-for-bit copy ("memcpy") or a no-operation destruction.

-This proposal defines new constraints `BitwiseCopyable` and `BitwiseMovable` to describe generic values that support these simple kinds of operations.
+This proposal defines a new marker protocol `BitwiseCopyable` to describe generic values that support these simple operations.
-One of the key use-cases for these constraint is to provide safety and performance for low-level code, such those dealing with foreign-function interfaces and serialization.
+One of the key use-cases for this constraint is to provide safety and performance for low-level code, such that dealing with foreign-function interfaces and serialization.
 For example, many of the improvements for `UnsafeMutablePointer` within [SE-0370](0370-pointer-family-initialization-improvements.md) rely on there being a notion of a "trivial type" in the language to ensure the `Pointee` is safe to copy bit-for-bit (e.g., `UnsafeMutablePointer.initialize(to:)`).
 The term _trivial_ in that proposal corresponds to the `BitwiseCopyable` constraint discussed here.

 ## Motivation